Regulatory takings in the United States: Penn Central Transportation Co. v. New York City

+Penn Central economic impact factor

+Under the Penn Central test for regulatory takings, courts consider the economic impact of a government regulation on the property owner.
+However, courts have been inconsistent in determining the degree to which a regulation's economic impact constitutes a compensable taking under the Penn Central framework.

+Some courts do not require any specific percentage of economic loss to satisfy this factor and declined to establish a fixed numerical threshold.
+Other courts treat percentage loss as a significant, and sometimes decisive, consideration, but disagree on what percentage is sufficient.
+In Colony Cove Properties, the court held that a 92.5% diminution in value was not enough to constitute a taking.
+By comparison, courts in other cases have found smaller losses sufficient, such as an 87% loss in Formanek v.
+United States.
+Courts also diverge on whether economic impact should be measured by lost property value or lost profits.
+In Bordelon v.
+Baldwin County, a taking was found where the property owner was deprived of $600,000 in rental income, representing approximately 18% of the property's value.
+By contrast, in CCA Associates v.
+United States, a similar $700,000 loss in net income, also representing 18% of the property's value, was held insufficient to support a taking.
+As a result, scholars and courts alike have noted the absence of a clear standard.
+Professor Richard A. Epstein observed that "[n]o one knows how much diminution in value is required."
+Similarly, Robert Meltz has commented that "the Supreme Court has never given us definite numbers" or "a specified percentage" or any "threshold".

 Investment-backed expectations factor

 The investment-backed expectations factor has largely been unclear.
 In Connolly v.
 Pension Benefit Guarantee Corp., the Supreme Court stated that "those who do business in the regulated field cannot object if the legislative scheme is buttressed by subsequent amendments to achieve the legislative end."
 However, in Lucas v.
 South Carolina Coastal Council, Justice Scalia's opinion for the majority of the court suggested that the expectations were on "how the owner's reasonable expectations have been shaped by the State's law of property."
+But, in Palazzolo v.
+Rhode Island, the Court rejected the State's argument that a state can "shape and define property rights and reasonable investment-backed expectations," and held that "State's rule would work a critical alteration to the nature of property... [and a] state may not by this means secure a windfall for itself."

 Character of the governmental action

 The character of the governmental action can immediately determine whether the regulation is a taking.
 For instance, a taking has occurred when a government regulation creates a permanent physical occupation of a landowner's property.
 This rule comes from Loretto v.
 Teleprompter Manhattan CATV Corp. which found that a New York law that required property owners to have cable television wires on their property was a taking which required just compensation.